Your Comprehensive Eye Exam

 Another popular way to measure eye pressure is with an instrument called an applanation tonometer, which is usually attached to a slit lamp.
 For this test, a yellow eye drop is placed on your eyes.
 Your eyes will feel slightly heavy when the drops start working.
 This is not a dilating drop — it is simply a numbing agent combined with a yellow dye.
 Then the doctor will have you stare straight ahead in the slit lamp while he or she gently rests the bright-blue glowing probe of the tonometer on the front of each eye and manually measures the intraocular pressure.

 Like the air puff test, applanation tonometry is painless and takes just a few seconds.

 Since glaucoma is often the result of an increase of pressure inside the eye, these are important tests for ensuring the long-term health of your eyes.

 Your comprehensive exam may include the use of dilating drops.
 These medicated eye drops enlargen your pupil so your doctor can get a better view of the internal structures in the back of the eye.
 Dilating drops usually take about 20 minutes to start working.
 When your pupils are dilated, you will be sensitive to light, because more light is getting into your eye.
 You may also notice difficulty reading or focusing on close objects.
 These effects can last for up to several hours, depending on the strength of the drops used.

 If you don’t have sunglasses to wear after the exam, disposable sunglasses will be provided to help you drive home.
 Dilation is very important for people with risk factors for eye disease, because it allows for a more thorough evaluation of the health of the inside of your eyes.

 Depending on your particular needs, your eye doctor may perform additional tests immediately or schedule another appointment to be performed at a later date.

-Article ©2016 Access Media Group LLC.
-Reproduction other than for one-time personal use is strictly prohibited.
+Article ©2018 AAV Media, LLC Reproduction other than for one-time personal use is strictly prohibited.